-Over the past ten years Blue Oven Bakery has been privileged with a loyal fan base and in turn we're grateful to have received acclaim of all kinds.
+Over the past twelve years Blue Oven Bakery has been privileged with a loyal fan base and in turn we're grateful to have received acclaim of all kinds.
 From the customer emails we receive to the critical praise from local publications, each accolade fills us with a great deal of pride in the work we do and fills us with the inspiration to grow into the future.

 For Press Inquiries: